Rianto-RNT/rnt-computer-app/README.md

   - Filter product by Star rating
   - Filter product by subcategory
   - Filter product by Brands
+  - Filter product by Color
+  - Filter product by Shipping

 ## TODO to fix